r4nd3l/myBlog/blog/_devnotes/2022-02-16-JS-Match-with-find.md

 ---
 layout: post
-title: "Match from an array as a reference no2"
+title: "Match from an array as a reference in vue"
 description: "Find and match values from an array as a reference and set into a new one"
-tags: [JavaScript, Web, Development]
+tags: [JavaScript, Web, Development, Vue]
 ---

 template